durability-labs/archivist-docs/learn/build.md

 1. Install NodeJS (tested with v18.14.0), consider using NVM as a version manager.
 [Node Version Manager (`nvm`)](https://github.com/nvm-sh/nvm#readme)
 1. Open a terminal
-1. Go to the vendor/codex-contracts-eth folder: `cd /<git-root>/vendor/codex-contracts-eth/`
+1. Go to the vendor/archivist-contracts folder: `cd /<git-root>/vendor/archivist-contracts/`
 1. `npm install` -> Should complete with the number of packages added and an overview of known vulnerabilities.
 1. `npm test` -> Should output test results.
 May take a minute.

 Before the integration tests are started, you must start the Ethereum test node manually.
 1. Open a terminal
-1. Go to the vendor/codex-contracts-eth folder: `cd /<git-root>/vendor/codex-contracts-eth/`
+1. Go to the vendor/archivist-contracts folder: `cd /<git-root>/vendor/archivist-contracts/`
 1. `npm start` -> This should launch Hardhat, and output a number of keys and a warning message.

 #### Run

-The `testAll` target runs the same tests as `make test` and also runs tests for nim-codex's Ethereum contracts, as well a basic suite of integration tests.
+The `testAll` target runs the same tests as `make test` and also runs tests for archivist-node's Ethereum contracts, as well a basic suite of integration tests.

 To run `make testAll`.